Azure/fta-cost-management/README.md

+# IMPORTANT

+With the disbanding of the FTA organization within Microsoft, this repository is being archived and will no longer be maintained.

 # Welcome to the FastTrack for Azure Cost Management 1:M FTA Live

 ## We will start 1-2 minutes after the scheduled time to accommodate those still connecting